fujiwara/brigade/README.md

 ![](example.png)

-brigade accepts concatenated the definition and a file content which concatinated on STDIN.
+brigade accepts concatenated the definition and a file content on STDIN.

 ```
 [www1]$ cat transfer.txt /path/to/srcfile | brigade /path/to/dstfile